octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `SIZE` instruction consumes a string of the top of the stack and pushes the number of characters contained in the string element.

 The `CONCAT` instruction concatenates strings.
-It consumes the two top elements and produces a string (concatenation of the two top element) that is placed on top of the stack.
+It consumes the two top elements and produces a string (concatenation of the two top elements) that is placed on top of the stack.
 The `CONCAT` instruction also works with a list of strings.

 For example, the following smart contract concatenates a given string at the end of the storage.